 If a due date below falls on a weekend or a holiday, the due date becomes the next business day.

 - By September 1 or January 10, the faculty member initiates the process by submitting the Notification of Submission of Pre-Tenure Materials form to the Chair of the Rank and Tenure Committee.
-The Chair will be responsible for providing a list of faculty members who are submitting pre-tenure materials to the Vice President for Academic Affairs, the appropriate dean(s), and the head of the individual faculty member's academic department.
+The Chair will be responsible for providing a list of faculty members who are submitting pre-tenure materials to the Provost, the appropriate dean(s), and the head of the individual faculty member's academic department.

 - By September 10 or January 19, the faculty member submits to the department chairperson pre-tenure review materials of no more than 35 pages (12-point font) in both paper and electronic format.
 (If the applicant is the department head, the senior member of the department functions as the department head during these procedures.)
 The submitted materials must be structured based on how the tenure criteria section of the handbook is organized.
 The document must be numbered sequentially, include definitions of terms related to one's discipline, and carefully proofread.
 All annual evaluations of the candidate written by the appropriate dean and the department head must be included as part of the 35-page application.